Health Encyclopedia

 Walking down stairs

-• Hold the rail with one hand and both crutches in the other.
+• Hold the rail with 1 hand and both crutches in the other.

 • With your weight on your good leg, step down with your operated leg and crutches.